-As stated previously, due to the new Ordinance on Interventions in Case of Radiological Emergencies the existing off-site emergency plans at federal and at regional level also covering radiological emergencies resulting abroad are presently updated in accordance with the requirements of the IAEA document EPR-METHOD 2003.
+As stated previously, due to the Ordinance on Interventions in Case of Radiological Emergencies the existing off-site emergency plans at state level are regularly updated in accordance with the requirements of the IAEA document EPR-METHOD 2003.
+These plans also cover the possible consequences for Austria of emergencies in nuclear installations in neighbouring countries of Austria.